 The attachment tab allows uploading and attaching all documents and pictures that are relevant to the Hot Work Permit.
 Those documents and pictured stay stored under their specified file folder in PMWeb document management repository

 The workflow captures the evaluation and review steps needed to issue the Hot Work Permit and close the permit when completing the specified scope of work.
 This ensures accountability when it comes to issuing Hot Work Permits.

-The Hot Work Permit output form can be designed in the exact layout format that the HSE management team wants.
-In addition to the header and perquisites fields, the form can be designed to automatically capture the signature fields details from the workflow steps as well as it can be designed to display the list of attached documents at the end of the form.
+The HSE management team can design the Hot Work Permit output form in the exact layout format they desire.
+In addition to the header and perquisites fields, the form can automatically capture the signature fields details from the workflow steps.
+Additionally, it can display the list of attached documents at the end of the form.

 PMWeb reporting tool allows the creation of a log of the Hot Work Permits as well as all other permits issued on the project.
 The log summarizes the status of the issued Hot Work Permits and other relevant important details.
 Another report shows the workflow status of the requested permits to ensure that no delays occur in issuing those permits and during the review and approval stages.

 The HSE Management can have a single dashboard that captures the details of all Permits to Work issued on the organization’s complete projects portfolio covering all permit types.
 The dashboard provides HSE management, the project manager, and other executive stakeholders with details on all issued permits on the project or across the organization’s complete project portfolio.